2021 Detroit Lions season: Week 7: at Los Angeles Rams

 In week 7, the Lions visited the Los Angeles Rams.
 The Lions faced their former quarterback, Matthew Stafford, for the first time since being traded in the offseason, while current Lions quarterback Jared Goff also faced his former team.
+It was also the Lions' first game at SoFi Stadium.
 The Lions opened the scoring in the first quarter via a 63-yard touchdown pass from Goff to D'Andre Swift.
 The Lions extended their lead via a 37-yard field goal by Austin Seibert.
 The Rams responded with a 33-yard field goal by Matt Gay.
 The Lions extended their lead in the second quarter via a 47-yard field goal by Seibert.
 The Rams responded with 14 points via an 11-yard touchdown pass from Matthew Stafford to Van Jefferson and a two-yard touchdown pass from Stafford to Cooper Kupp, giving the Rams their first lead of the game.
 The Lions responded with a 41-yard field goal by Seibert, making the score 17–16 in favor of Los Angeles at half-time.
 The Lions scored the only points of the third quarter via a 31-yard field goal by Seibert to regain the lead.
 In the fourth quarter, the Rams responded with a five-yard touchdown pass from Stafford to Kupp and a two-point conversion pass from Stafford to Robert Woods to regain the lead.
 The Lions' attempted comeback failed following an interception by Goff to Jalen Ramsey in the red zone.
 The Rams extended their lead via a 47-yard field goal by Gay, making the final score 28–19 in favor of Los Angeles.